How Much Pizza Do You Really Need for a Kids’ Party?

 • Best rule: 1 pizza feeds 4-6 kids

 Kids in this age range tend to sit down, eat quickly, and then head back out to play.
 They know what they’re there for and they’re hungry.
+Learn about planning a perfect Triple Play birthday party for this age group.

-Teens
+Teens and Adults

 If teens are involved, assume adult portions.